-JITF Urban Waste Management (Ferozepur) Limited is a Company ("the Company") is domiciled and incorporated in India.
+JITF Urban Waste Management (Bathinda) Limited ("the Company") is domiciled and incorporated in India.
 The registered office of the Company is situated at A-1, UPSIDC Industrial Area, Nandgaon Road, Kosi Kalan, Mathura - 281403, Uttar Pradesh, India.

-The Company was formed with the main object to develop and implement a viable and environmentally sustainable MSW management to scientifically manage the collection, transportation, processing and disposal of MSW and gainfully utilize it to produce compost, Refuse Derived Fuel ("RDF") and/or power, and dispose-off the residual matter in an environmentally benign manner by Developing, Constructing, Operating and Maintaining an Integrated Municipal Solid Waste Management Projects for Ferozpur Cluster in Punjab.
+The Company was formed with the main object to develop and implement a viable and environmentally sustainable MSW management to scientifically manage the collection, transportation, processing and disposal of MSW and gainfully utilize it to produce compost, Refuse Derived Fuel ("RDF") and/or power, and dispose-off the residual matter in an environmentally benign manner by Developing, Constructing, Operating and Maintaining an Integrated Municipal Solid Waste Management Projects for Bathinda Cluster in Punjab.